-Are you thinking about doing the Inca Trail to Machu Picchu and curious what Inca ruins you’ll see along the way?
+Are you thinking about doing the Inca Trail to Machu Picchu and curious about what Inca ruins you’ll see along the way?
 Or perhaps you’re just interested in ancient ruins and looking for some inspiration?
 Either way, this post is for you!

 The good news for those considering the Inca Trail challenge is that there are plenty of Inca ruins to see along the way.
 In fact, in some ways, wandering these sites on the way to Machu Picchu is better than the Machu Picchu ruins themselves – but more on that later…